neondatabase/website/content/docs/reference/technical-preview-free-tier.md

 Neon separates storage and compute and stores data in its own internal format.
 The 10GB data size limit applies to the logical size of a Neon project.
 The logical size is the sum of all relation sizes in the project.

-To check the logical size of the relations in your Neon project, run the following query:
+To check the logical size of the databases in your Neon project, run the following query:

 ```sql
 SELECT pg_size_pretty(sum(pg_database_size(datname)))